 In 1923, at the age of 65, Henry Stuart from Nampa, Idaho, was diagnosed with tuberculosis.
 They still called it “consumption” in those days, and the typical advice from doctors was to move to a better climate.

-Since Alabama was warmer than Idaho, Stuart packed up, and sight unseen, bought ten acres of wooded land in Baldwin County and moved the 2,500 miles along the routes of the day.
+Since Alabama was warmer than Idaho, Stuart packed up, bought ten acres of wooded land in Baldwin County sight unseen, and moved the 2,500 miles along the routes of the day.

-Once Stuart got to Fairhope, Alabama, he built himself a simple, round hurricane-resistant home, only 14 feet in diameter, fashioned from bricks and hand-made concrete blocks, with floor level set 16 inches below the surrounding land, for a more constant temperature.
+Once Stuart got to Fairhope, Alabama, he built himself a simple, round hurricane-resistant home, only 14 feet in diameter, fashioned from bricks and hand-made concrete blocks.
+The floor level of the house was set 16 inches below the surrounding land for a more constant intetior temperature.
 By 1925 the little hut was just about finished, and Stuart dubbed it “Tolstoy Park” (Stuart was aware that Russian author Leo Tolstoy had been virtually a wandering hermit during the time just before his death).
 Stuart used a ladder to access his “bed”, a rope-strung hammock high above floor level.

 During the last years of his life, the “Hermit of Montrose” became a fixture in the community, teaching and inspiring many on the Eastern Shore of Mobile Bay.

 In 2005 Stuart was once again an inspiration, this time for a fact-based novel called “The Poet of Tolstoy Park” by Sonny Brewer.
 He was also a minor character in Brewer’s later novel, “A Sound Like Thunder”.
 Today Tolstoy Park is no longer the ten-acre sanctuary it was, surrounded instead by a small cluster of offices and a parking lot.
 It is, however, on the National Register of Historic Places, so the little hut is there to stay, where you can visit and imagine the truly simple life.